 What kind of report should you expect?
 You should expect a detailed, well-written finalized report specifying the facts of the investigation.
 It should contain proper names, addresses, and date/times.
 If surveillance was an aspect of the investigation then you should also receive a DVD of the surveillance.
 Some companies also embed photographs within the report.
 The video provided by your investigator must have a time and date stamp of the subject’s activities, otherwise it is worthless.
 A good final report will contain a narrative of the investigation, video prints, photographs, DVDs, criminal or civil records, social media pictures and more depending on the type of investigation.

-When you hire Washington State Investigators, you're making the right choice.
-We have the experience and knowledge, technology and resources to plan and execute an investigation to meet your specific situation.
+When you hire Washington State Investigators, you've made an important decision.
+We have the experience and knowledge, technology and resources to plan, and execute an investigation to meet your specific situation.
 Hiring Washington State Investigators means hiring a partner who works with you in tandem.
 We communicate on a regular basis, providing you with new information and status updates about your case.
-As our client, you can feel confident you're in good hands!
 Our mission is to provide our clients with a great customer experience, specialized services and solutions that deliver results.